mars-research/miniond/README.md

 The `bash` and `tcsh` shells should be installed and configured in `/etc/shells`.
 The "admin group" (normally `wheel` or `sudo`) should be configured to allow passwordless privilege escalation.

+Prebuilt statically-linked `miniond` binaries are available [here](https://github.com/mars-research/miniond/actions/workflows/build.yml).
+You can also build it yourself with `nix-build static.nix` or `nix build .#miniondStatic` (for Nix 2.4).

 To deploy `miniond`, create a file named `miniond.toml`:

 ```toml